pgroenbaek/dbtracks-stf-profiles/README.md

 The image below shows the difference between the two versions.
 One side of the default version sometimes floats in the air while `Trackprofiles_h` never does.

-The two versions are mutually exclusive so only pick one.

 ![Trackprofile versions](./TrackprofileVersions.png)